frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 The whole mystery of the Incarnation plays out in this sort of ambiance.

-And we find that St. Joseph is a rock, a pillar on whom Our Lady can rely in a special way.
-Also the Christ child, as He grows, can rely on him in a particular way.
+And we find that St. Joseph is a rock, a pillar on whom Our Lady can rely in a special way, and also the Christ Child, as He grows, can rely on him in a particular way.

 All the time, angels were appearing to him and telling him these strange plans that God had for him and for the Holy Family.
 "Take the child and